Standards Task Force

 Hanna-Leena Pesonen, Dean, Jyväskylä University School of Business and Economics, University of Jyväskylä

-Barbara Ritter, Dean, Davis College of Business and Technology, Jacksonville University
+Barbara Ritter, Dean, John B. and Lillian E. Neff College of Business and Innovation, The University of Toledo

 Fan Wang, Professor & Vice President of University, Sun Yat-sen University